eliasinul/GLUCOSE/input_data/LogChanges_rdm.md

 Effects: DAC technologies delayed till 2034, coal almost entirely disappearing from the power sector (but overall historical trends in years 2010-2020 are off), CCS still coming in massively in 2020, no ALURCPLANT or STEHGPLANT used.

+## GLUCOSE_noDA2CS_7
+Action:
+- Removing technology `C1ENDA2CS` and fuel `C1_F_HEA_Ir`.
+- Removing TotalTechnologyAnnualActivityLowerLimit for `C1CO00I00`, `C1NG00I00`, `C1OI00I00` from 2020 onwards.
+- Removing TotalTechnologyAnnualActivityUpperLimit for `STEHGPLANT` from 2020 onwards.
+- Removing TotalTechnologyAnnualActivityUpperLimit for `C1HPINF0I` from 2025 onwards.
+- Removing TotalTechnologyAnnualActivityUpperLimit for `ALURECYCLE` from 2025 onwards.
+- Reducing ResidualCapacity for `ALUPLANT`, `CEMPLANT`, `FERTPLANT`, `PAPPLANT`, `PETAPLANT`, `PETBPLANT`, `STEPLANT` from 2025 onwards, by reducing the capacity by 30% each year till 2030 and then going to zero.
+- Reducing ResidualCapacity for `C1COCHP00`, `C1COIGP00`, `C1COSCP00`, `C1HFGCP00`, `C1NGCCP00`, `C1NGCCPCH`, `C1NGGCP00`, `C1NGGCPCH`, `C1OIRFP00` from 2025 onwards, by reducing the capacity by 30% each year till 2030 and then going to zero.
+- Remove completely TotalTechnologyAnnualActivityLowerLimit for `C1CO00I00`, `C1NG00I00`, `C1OI00I00`.
+- Increase CapitalCost for `C1BMCHP00`, `C1BMIGPCS`, `C1COSCP00`, `C1COSCPCS`, `C1NGCCP00`, `C1NGCCPCS` by 1000 compared to non-CCS alternatives.
+- Increase CapitalCost for `C1ENDA1CS` by 500.
+- **Mistake found in unit conversion for InputActivityRatio of energy for `ALURCPLANT` - values need to be divided by 1000.**

+Effects: (finallly!)
+ALURCPLANT works and as expected comes in fully, as soon as ALUPLANT does not have ResidualCapacity/other constraint forcing it in.

+## GLUCOSE_noDA2CS_8
+Action:
+- Removing technology `C1ENDA2CS` and fuel `C1_F_HEA_Ir`.
+- Removing TotalTechnologyAnnualActivityLowerLimit for `C1CO00I00`, `C1NG00I00`, `C1OI00I00` from 2020 onwards.
+- Removing TotalTechnologyAnnualActivityUpperLimit for `STEHGPLANT` from 2020 onwards.
+- Removing TotalTechnologyAnnualActivityUpperLimit for `C1HPINF0I` from 2025 onwards.
+- Removing TotalTechnologyAnnualActivityUpperLimit for `ALURECYCLE` from 2025 onwards.
+- Reducing ResidualCapacity for `ALUPLANT`, `CEMPLANT`, `FERTPLANT`, `PAPPLANT`, `PETAPLANT`, `PETBPLANT`, `STEPLANT` from 2025 onwards, by reducing the capacity by 30% each year till 2030 and then going to zero.
+- Reducing ResidualCapacity for `C1COCHP00`, `C1COIGP00`, `C1COSCP00`, `C1HFGCP00`, `C1NGCCP00`, `C1NGCCPCH`, `C1NGGCP00`, `C1NGGCPCH`, `C1OIRFP00` from 2025 onwards, by reducing the capacity by 30% each year till 2030 and then going to zero.
+- Remove completely TotalTechnologyAnnualActivityLowerLimit for `C1CO00I00`, `C1NG00I00`, `C1OI00I00`.
+- Increase CapitalCost for `C1BMCHP00`, `C1BMIGPCS`, `C1COSCP00`, `C1COSCPCS`, `C1NGCCP00`, `C1NGCCPCS` by 1000 compared to non-CCS alternatives.
+- Increase CapitalCost for `C1ENDA1CS` by 500.
+- Mistake found in unit conversion for InputActivityRatio of energy for `ALURECYCLE` - values need to be divided by 1000.
+- **Issue found with FixedCost for `STEHGPLANT`, as thye are way higher than for `STEPLANT` (might be because in the HYBRIT project the hydrogen production is part of the steel making process, while in GLUCOSE it is modelled as separate technology) - removing FixedCost for `STEHGPLANT` to see how the model reacts.**

+Effects: (finally!) also STEHGPLANT is now coming into the system from 2031, albeit not massively.
+As a result, also the DAC technology comes in later - only from 2036 onwards.

+# To Try
+- Check costs and Input/Output units for ALURCPLANT vs ALUPLANT, and STEHGPLANT vs STEPLANT?
+- Remove further the ResidualCapacity for industries?
+- Increase further costs for DAC technology [tech: C1ENDA1CS]?